minghangli-uni/access-om3-config-ml/paramterisation-doc-ongoing.md

 | AH_VEL_SCALE   | 0.01(both 1deg and 0.25deg) | The velocity scale which is multiplied by the cube of the grid spacing to calculate the biharmonic viscosity.
 The final viscosity is the largest of this scaled viscosity, the Smagorinsky and Leith viscosities, and AH. |
 | KH_VEL_SCALE   | 0.01 - 1deg / 0.0 - 0.25deg | !
 The velocity scale which is multiplied by the grid spacing to calculate the Laplacian viscosity.
 The final viscosity is the largest of this scaled viscosity, the Smagorinsky and Leith viscosities, and KH. |

+An [issue #105](https://github.com/COSIMA/access-om3/issues/105#issue-2141645606) is raised for discussing lateral friction.

+> **[aekiss](https://github.com/aekiss)**: All the parameters were inherited from the CESM GMOM_JRA configuration this was based on, so I don't know the reasons for these choices.
+We should feel free to modify these.
+>
+> Our other MOM6 configurations use Smagorinsky biharmonic (`smagorinsky_ah`) rather than Leith biharmonic (`leith_ah`) - see [this table](https://github.com/COSIMA/access-om3-doc/blob/fa085e42d560eee3988708731f2a4fe8a5d4c840/tables/MOM_input/mom6_nml_diff.md).
+ACCESS-OM2 used isotropic biharmonic Smagorinsky - see section 3.2.5 of the [tech report](https://github.com/COSIMA/ACCESS-OM2-1-025-010deg-report).
+>
+> For details see the [mom_hor_visc module reference](https://mom6.readthedocs.io/en/main/api/generated/modules/mom_hor_visc.html?highlight=smagorinsky Leith).
+>
+> According the [GFDL OM4 paper](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019MS001726) only their 0.5° config used Laplacian Leith (`SMAGORINSKY_KH`) in addition to biharmonic Leith.

 ## module  MOM_vert_friction

 | Parameters             | Value                  | Reasons for selection                                        |